RediSearch/RediSearch/docs/docs/quickstart.md

 ### Exact match query

-To perform an exact match query, such as finding all bicycles with the brand name `Noka Bikes`, we can use the following query.
+Use the following command to perform an exact match query, such as finding all bicycles with the brand name `Noka Bikes`.
 Note the use double quotes around the search term.

 {{< clients-example search_quickstart query_exact_matching >}}
 > FT.SEARCH "idx:bicycle" "@brand:\"Noka Bikes\"" LIMIT 0 10